hatfullr/fluxcal/README.md

 disappears with future `gfortran` releases.
 We do not recommend downgrading your GNU compiler suite, as this is generally harmful.

+By default, the `make` script in the main FluxCal directory attempts to automatically retry compilation if it encounters this error.
+We think this error may be related to how the GNU compiler handles memory allocation.
+It seems that introducing the `getLocalQuantities subroutine` into odeint.f or rkqs.f can cause this error.

 ## Failing standard_check test